almusaddar/almusaddar.github.io/_posts/2018-02-11-home-network-part2.md

 The new devices added:
 - ADSL Router act as Bridge.
-- Mikrotik RB750GL act as main router + dhcp
+- Mikrotik RB750GL act as main router + dhcp + firewall
 - RASPBERRY PI 3 MODEL B ac as DNS Server and Ad back hole.
 - TP-Link WDR4300 act as main WiFi AP using OpenWRT